Sandham-a/sandham-a.github.io/README.md

 Performing tests on various devices
 The website was tested on the following devices:
-- 2 different home built PC's
+- 2 different home built PCs
 - Samsung Galaxy Tab A tablet
 - ASUS Vivobook K553EA